 Dropping a course (often times referred to as course withdrawal) refers to dropping from an individual course.
 A student may still be enrolled after a course has been dropped.
 A withdrawal is when the student withdraws from all courses and is no longer enrolled for that semester.

 The sections below will help explain the rates of the appropriate action you may be seeking.
-If you should have any questions in regards to rate amounts prior to making any changes or withdrawing, please contact Cashier’s Office at 205-665-6065.
+If you should have any questions in regards to rate amounts prior to making any changes or withdrawing, please contact Office of Student Accounts at 205-665-6065.

 *It is recommended to read the sections in which you are seeking to perform before reviewing the rates as they may or may not apply to your selection.